General information about Crypto.com Exchange Lending

 The maximum amount of time we can provide you with credit under a loan.

 See "How long are the loan terms for Crypto.com Lending?" for further details.

 Maximum Borrowing Limit

-The maximum amount of credit that Crypto.com Lending can provide, which is a general ceiling of your outstanding loans in aggregate under Lending.
+The maximum amount of credit that Crypto.com Lending can provide, is a general ceiling of your outstanding loans in aggregate under Lending.
 The Maximum Borrowing Limit may be subject to change at the discretion of Crypto.com.

 A Margin Call will be triggered when your loan's LTV reaches or exceeds the prescribed threshold, and you will receive email notifications regarding loan repayment.

 See "What happens if my loan is on Margin Call?" for further details.